How to Dry a Large Area Rug

 10. Steam Cleaner

-It is important to get rid of the water in a soaked rug before cleaning it, especially from flooding or sewage.
+Getting rid of the water in a soaked rug before cleaning it, especially from flooding or sewage, is vital.
 These steps outline how to get the initial water-soaked rug into a condition where shampooing is possible.

 Before you start, know the type of rug you have.
 The steps below will work on most synthetic rugs, but if you’re dealing with something more exotic wool rugs, please call a professional.